steven-JC/motx/README.md

-# tnkjs
+# Motx

-An advanced Mediator and also a micro data center.
+### An advanced Mediator and also a micro state management center.